FluidTYPO3/vhs/README.md

-	content = Text # Text which overrides content path = FileReference # If set, turns Asset into a file inclusion name = Text a-zA-Z0-9_ # Can be used to change the name of an Asset on-the-fly, but watch out for dependencies overwrite = Integer 0/1 # If set to `1` this Asset is permitted to overwrite existing, identically named Assets dependencies = CSV # list of comma-separated Asset names upon which the current Asset depends; affects loading order group = Text a-zA-Z0-9_ # Group name, default "fluid".
+	content = Text # Text which overrides content path = FileReference # If set, turns Asset into a file inclusion name = Text a-zA-Z0-9_ # Can be used to change the name of an Asset on-the-fly, but watch out for dependencies external = Integer 0/1 #If set to `1` and `standalone`, includes the file as raw URL.
+If set to `1` and not `standalone` then downloads the file and merges it when building Assets overwrite = Integer 0/1 # If set to `1` this Asset is permitted to overwrite existing, identically named Assets dependencies = CSV # list of comma-separated Asset names upon which the current Asset depends; affects loading order group = Text a-zA-Z0-9_ # Group name, default "fluid".
 By grouping Assets the settings used on the group will apply to Assets